sci-42ver/SICP_SDF/README.md

   to Feb 15, 2 hrs 17 mins vs 58 mins.
   to Feb 16, 1 hr 12 mins vs 1 hr 45 mins.
   In summary, from Feb 6 to Feb 16, I spent 5 hrs 30 mins + 58 mins + 1 hr 45 mins = 8 hrs 13 mins for coding (*TODO* transform this to the normal day count).
+  to Feb 22 noon, finish chapter 4 in the book.
   - Notice the above ps recommendation time have overlap, so my efficiency seems to be very low...
   - Up to now, the main time is spent on reading the book and finishing chapter exercises
+### @%Chapter 4 time review (my efficiency decreases a lot during this range)
+- From Dec 6 to Dec 9, the efficiency is normal. to Dec 16, I should finish all before section 4.5, but just until exercise 4.16, the speed is *slow*... to Dec 21, vaguely 0.5 day to read the book.
+  From Dec 22 to Dec 28, finish exercise 4.19 d (*slow*).
+  From Dec 29 to Dec 31, check some 'SDF_exercises TODO's and one SE question I asked.
+  Jan 1, finish 4.11 and then trivially 4.21.
+  From Jan 2 to Jan 3, one SE question I asked. to Jan 9, finish before section 4.5 (So totaly `16-6+1+0.5+28-22+1+3/2+1+9-4+1=27.0` where 3/2 is one vague time estimation.
+So I only reached *at most `10/27=0.37` of the required efficiency*...).
+  Jan 12 to Jan 13, Exercise 4.22 (*slow*)
+  Jan 15 to Jan 19, almost finish SDF exercise 4.25 to Jan 23, finish 4.23 predicate implementation which is *not needed by the book* but just done to see how graph-match can do things done in chapter 2 chess rules.
+  Jan 25, almost finish SDF exercise 4.23.
+  Feb 2, finish SDF exercise 4.23 with tests left. to Feb 5, fix bugs.
+  From Feb 6 to Feb 16,  8 hrs 13 mins for coding (see the above *TODO*). to Feb 18, finish all tests. to Feb 19, finish SDF exercise 4.25. to Feb 21, review chapter 4 (*slow*).
+  So I spent `3-2+1+9-5+1+3-0+1+1+1+5-3+1=16` days where I did household by myself.
+And I spent `21-16=5` days plus 8 hrs 13 mins additionally for section 4.5 (*so slow*)...
+  - From Dec 24 (vaguely, the railway ticket app doesn't support searching for history before one month ago) to Jan 16, my mom went to my grandma's home, so I did all household which vaguely took `(Hours(13)+Minutes(22))/11*(Date(2025, 1, 16)-Date(2024,12,24)+1)=1 day 5 hrs 9 mins` based on coda data (2/6 to 2/14: 10 hrs 24 mins, 2/15 to 2/16: 2 hrs 58 mins, so totally 13 hrs 22 mins, i.e. 1 hrs 12 mins each day). (*TODO*: consider these time for efficiency calculation)
+  - From Feb 17 to Feb 22 (6 days), I was a bit regretful for something I haven't done in junior middle school.
 # SICP
 Notice I also have exercise solutions in `sicp_exercise.md` and exercise_codes/ repo besides the SICP submodule.